Arpita-deb/Bellabeat-fitness-app/README.md

    1. After importing the files, saved them in different dataframes namely activity and hourly_sleep
    2. Checked their datatypes using spec() function.
    3. Checked for null values.
 There was none.
-   4. checked for duplicates, and removed 3 duplicate entries from hourly_sleep dataset.
+   4. Checked for duplicates, and removed 3 duplicate entries from hourly_sleep dataset.

 3. Transforming the data to work with it effectively:
-   1. Changed the column names for more consistent and cleaner names usinf clean_names() function from janitor package.
+   1. Changed the column names for more consistent and cleaner names using clean_names() function from janitor package.
 It changed the CamelCase names to lower_snake_case names.
-   2. Changed the Date
-   3. Merged the two datasets into one daily_activity_sleep
+   2. Created two copies of the cleaned data.
+Used the copied data for analysis.

 4. Document the cleaning process.
+   1. All the data processing and transforming steps been documented in this report as well as in the code as well.

 # Phase-4 ANALYSIS

 In this phase of data analysis process we're going to-

-* Aggregate the data so it’s useful and accessible.
+1. Aggregate the data :
+   Merged the two datasets into one final data set 'daily_activity_sleep'.

-* Organize and format the data.
+2. Organize and format the data:
+   Selected the only columns required for the analysis.

-* Perform calculations.
+3. Perform calculations:
+  1. Performed descriptive statistics on the numerical column.
+  2. Created a correlation matrix to find out the strength of relations between various variables.
+  3. The following metrics are important for evaluating the performance of fitness tracking system-
+     1. total steps taken
+     2. calories burned
+     3. active minutes
+     4. sedentary minutes
+     5. total minutes asleep

-* Identify trends and relationships.
+4. Identify trends and relationships:
+     1. Calories burned: Calories burned is positively related with total steps taken, total distance travelled and total activity minutes.
+     2. Sedentary minutes: Sedentary minutes negatively related with total steps,  total distance and lightly active minutes
+     3. Active minutes: positvely related with total steps, total distance, fairly active minutes and calories, none of them strongly correlated.
+     4. total minutes asleep: positively related with total time in bed.

 # Phase 5 SHARE

 ## Summary of the analysis: